-When it comes to the on-premise versus on-demand business intelligence (BI) debate, SAP is trying to have it both ways, providing customers with the
+When it comes to the on-premise versus on-demand business intelligence (BI) debate, SAP is trying to have it both ways, providing customers with the choice between one or the other, or a mix of the two.

 The German software maker vaulted to the top of the BI heap with its 2008 acquisition of Business Objects, which itself began offering on-demand reporting software in the form of Crystalreports.com in 2006.
 The company rolled out the more comprehensive Business Intelligence OnDemand platform a year and a half later.